DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Related Work

 Moreover, new benchmarks have begun to address dialectal and cultural dimensions in Arabic, albeit only partially.
-PALM \cite{alwajih-etal-2025-palm} introduced a year-long, human-curated dataset of over 10K instruction--response pairs covering all 22 Arab countries in both MSA and dialects, across 20 culturally salient topics.
+PALM~\cite{alwajih-etal-2025-palm} introduced a year-long, human-curated dataset of over 10K instruction--response pairs covering all 22 Arab countries in both MSA and dialects, across 20 culturally salient topics.
 While PALM effectively exposed critical gaps in model performance on culturally grounded and dialectal instructions, its design follows an instruction-tuning paradigm rather than a multitask reasoning framework.

-AraDiCE \cite{mousi-etal-2025-aradice} offers the most comprehensive attempt so far at LLM evaluation for dialectal Arabic, contributing 45K post-edited dialectal samples across Egyptian, Syrian, and Gulf varieties of Arabic and introducing a fine-grained cultural question--answering component.
-While it marks a significant step toward dialectal evaluation by extending MMLU-style tasks to Arabic dialectal varieties, its dataset is largely derived from machine-translated material, followed by post-editing.
-In contrast, our benchmark is entirely human-translated by native speakers of the target Arabic dialects, and then double-checked again by other native speakers.
-This ensures linguistic naturalness, idiomatic precision, and cultural authenticity.
-Moreover, our benchmark is purpose-built to establish Arabic Dialect Understanding as the primary evaluation axis, rather than as an English-centric derivative.
+AraDiCE~\cite{mousi-etal-2025-aradice} offers the most comprehensive attempt so far at LLM evaluation for dialectal Arabic, contributing 45K post-edited dialectal examples across Egyptian, Syrian, and Gulf varieties of Arabic and introducing a fine-grained cultural question--answering component.
+While being a significant step toward dialectal evaluation by extending MMLU-style tasks to Arabic dialectal varieties, it is largely derived from machine-translation followed by post-editing.
+In contrast, our benchmark is entirely human-translated by native speakers of the target Arabic dialects and double-checked by other native speakers, ensuring linguistic naturalness, idiomatic precision, and cultural authenticity.

-Belebele \cite{Bandarkar:2024} extends coverage to several Arabic dialects in a controlled reading comprehension setting.
-Yet, it remains limited in terms of task scope and does not assess multi-domain reasoning or knowledge access in Arabic dialects.
+Belebele~\cite{Bandarkar:2024} extends coverage to several Arabic dialects in a controlled reading comprehension setting, but remains limited in task scope and does not assess multi-domain reasoning or knowledge in Arabic dialects.